 Uprising: Curse of the Last Emperor is a board game that can certainly be described as "made in germany".
 In addition, the title from Nemesis Games is extremely successful in crowdfunding on Kickstarter.
 Cooperative, 4X, solo mode, well equipped, visually impressive: there are many reasons for the success of the board game.
 Still, you can't shake the feeling that there must be more behind Uprising.

-An old Kickstarter wisdom says: If it works, then it works.
-With Uprising - Curse of the Emperor this is currently clearly visible.
-Well over 2.000 supporters have put money into the crowdfunding of the 4X board game, which has its roots in Berlin, among other places.
-The creators say of themselves that they are "Dungeon Masters", experts in role-playing games, connoisseurs of the scene and passionate about it.
-You can see that throughout the campaign - players seem to be drawn to a passion for a board game whose crude mechanics aren't all that unique.
+An old Kickstarter: Wisdom says: If it works, then it works.
+This is currently clearly visible in Uprising – Curse of the Emperor.
+Well over 2.000 supporters have put money into crowdfunding the 4X board game, which has its roots in Berlin, among other places.
+The creators say they are “dungeon masters”, experts in role-playing games, experts in the scene and passionate about it.
+You can see this throughout the campaign - players seem to be drawn in by their passion for a board game whose rough mechanics aren't all that unique.
 Why does Uprising still stand out as a project?
-It's what you don't see right away.
+It's because of what you don't immediately see.

 Uprising: One of those "one percenters"